A topic from the subject of Standardization in Chemistry.

 Key Concepts

-• Equivalence Point: The point in a titration where the moles of standard solution added are equal to the moles of unknown solution present.
+• Equivalence Point: The point in a titration where the moles of titrant added are stoichiometrically equal to the moles of analyte present.
+This is the theoretical point of complete reaction.

-• Indicator: A substance that changes color at or near the equivalence point, indicating the completion of the reaction.
+• Indicator: A substance added to the analyte solution that changes color at or near the equivalence point, visually indicating the completion of the reaction.

 Standardization and Titration Experiment